vishnudxb/docker-mkcert/README.md

 #### Connecting mkcert container with your local development environment.

-Once you run the mkcert up & running, connect your development environment to the shared volume you create & mount it to the location where you specify your ssl files.
+Once the mkcert is up & running, connect your development environment to the shared volume you create & mount it to the location where you specify your ssl files.

 *For example: I am using a Dockerfile.dev to run a simple http server in go*

-*I am mounting /tmp directory to the shared volume becuase in dev.go file, I specify where to look for the ssl certs.*
+*I am mounting /tmp directory to the shared volume because in dev.go file, I specify where to look for the ssl certs.*

 ```